3 Signs That Your Corporate Learning Engine Needs Tweaking

 Colleges and universities that are successful in this arena create custom landing pages tailored for each client they serve, offering curated catalogs with previously-identified courses and certificates that target corporate learning objectives.

-Offerings accessed through these pages can be pre-set with specially negotiating contract pricing, as well as pre-defined limits on available seats.
+Offerings accessed through these pages can be pre-set with especially negotiating contract pricing, as well as pre-defined limits on available seats.

 Asking your corporate partners and their staff to navigate your standard catalog, and to call the office so they can enroll at the corporate price, is not an experience that drives long-term partnership.